profoundry-us/loco_motion/README.md

       - entrypoint.sh
 ```

-Finally, we recommend VSCode as your editor, but this is purely preference.
-It
+Finally, we recommend (VSCode)[https://code.visualstudio.com/] as your code
-has a lot of plugins that make it really customizable, but utlimately, you
+editor, but this is purely preference.
+It has a lot of plugins that make it
-should use whatever editor makes you most comfortable during development.
+really customizable, but utlimately, you should use whatever editor makes you
+most comfortable during development.

 You should now be able to run `make dev` in a terminal inside your project
 directory to build and run all of the containers.